 Sure, I lost the weight.
 But it wasn’t just “eating less and moving more.”
 It became another game of manipulation- starvation, excessive cardio, bingeing… no one knew.
 And that became my power.

 Now my power is being honest.
 Sharing my story.
-Helping you and others fight their inner demons and get to a place where there is peace with food.
+Helping others fight their inner demons and get to a place where there is peace with food.

 I’m not even close to where I once was in my body size, but I love food and desire to live a life where I’m no longer giving up experiences and memories for fear or rigidity with food and exercise.